oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    Unzip the ZDM software under /tmp directory.

-   Note down the directory path of unzipped folder , it will be **/tmp/zdm21.x** for **ZDM 21.x** , Please note this is a generic placeholder name, please use the latest version available.
+   Note down the directory path of unzipped folder , it will be **/tmp/zdm21.x** for **ZDM 21.x** , Please note this is a generic placeholder name for ZDM software and make sure to use the latest version available.

 9. Install ZDM software.

-   Change directory to ZDM unzipped location using below command.
+   Change directory to ZDM software unzipped location using below command.

    cd /tmp/zdm21.x